If we scaled the entire human history into a 24 hour day, what would that timeline tell us?

 23:30 (~ 5000 BP): Bronze Age begins (ends ~3220 BP), powered by Yamnaya advances.
 The materials for making bronze had to be sourced from hundreds of kilometres away and required long-distance trade, which likely led to wealth accumulation.

-23:33 (~4500 BP): Uruk in Sumeria is built and has been long considered the first recorded city in the world.
-However, the discoveries of Gobekli Tepi (Turkey, ~ 11 000 BP), Caral (Peru, ~ 5000 BP), and other sites are now challenging the accepted story of civilisation and birth of agriculture.
+(Notably, however, the discoveries of Gobekli Tepi (Turkey, ~ 11 000 BP), Caral (Peru, ~ 5000 BP), and other sites are now challenging the accepted story of civilisation and birth of agriculture).

 23:30 – 23:35 (~3500-3000 BP): Indus Valley civilisation forms and spawns Hinduism.